wmde/catgraph-jsonp/README.md

 This is a JSONP interface to [Catgraph](https://wikitech.wikimedia.org/wiki/Nova_Resource:Catgraph/Documentation).
 It is used by the [DeepCat Gadget](https://github.com/wmde/DeepCat-Gadget).

 <h3>Usage</h3>
-Do a JSONP request to http://tools.wmflabs.org/catgraph-jsonp/GRAPHNAME/COMMAND?callback=YOURFUNCTION YOURFUNCTION is your JSONP callback.
+Do a JSONP request to http://tools.wmflabs.org/catgraph-jsonp/GRAPHNAME/COMMAND?callback=YOURFUNCTION where COMMAND is the graphcore command to execute on GRAPHNAME.
+YOURFUNCTION is your JSONP callback.
 It will be called with a dict with the following fields:
 * 'status' is the [graphserv response](https://github.com/wmde/graphcore/blob/master/spec.rst#responses)
 * 'statusMessage' contains the rest of the graphserv status message if present
 * 'result' contains any graphcore result rows converted to arrays